olebole/irafdoc/doc/dataio.import.rst

   <p>
   A database record begins with the format name at the beginning of a line.
   Whitespace at the beginning of a line is considered the continuation of a previous line.
-Comments may be inserted in the database using the normal <tt>'#'</tt>
+Comments may be inserted in the database using the normal <span style="font-family: monospace;">'#'</span>
   character, the remainder of the line is considered a comment.
 Blank lines and comments are ignored, a record ends at the next line with a format name at the beginning of the line.
 The task <i>database</i> parameter